 LL.M., The Judge Advocate General's School, United States Army

-The director of the Center for Excellence in Advocacy, Charles H. Rose III joined Stetson in 2004 upon his retirement from active duty service in the United States Army.
-While on active duty he served as a linguist, intelligence analyst, intelligence officer, and judge advocate.
+Prior to joining the faculty in 2005, Professor Rose spent twenty years on active duty in the United States Army.
+He served as a linguist, intelligence analyst, intelligence officer, and judge advocate.
 As a judge advocate, Professor Rose's practice included international law, the law of war, federal torts, administrative law and criminal justice.
-He prosecuted and defended criminal cases for more than five years, and later served as a criminal law professor at the Judge Advocate General's School U.S. Army in Charlottesville, Va.
+He prosecuted and defended criminal cases for more than five years, and served as a criminal law professor at the Judge Advocate General's School U.S. Army in Charlottesville, Va.

-Professor Rose lectures nationwide and is available for commentary to outside organizations on an individually requested basis.
+Professor Rose lectures nationally and internationally, and is available for commentary to outside organizations on an individually requested basis.
 His primary areas of scholarly interest are focused on the effective development of advocacy persuasion techniques during pre-trial, trial and appellate presentations, the federal rules of evidence, and the intersection of criminal law and the law of war as it relates to the war on terror.